NijiiD/NijiiD/README.md

 # Hi!
-I'm Nijii Daniels and this is my Github. :sunglasses:
+I'm Nijii Daniels.
+Welcome to my Github! :sunglasses:

 ![](https://visitor-badge.glitch.me/badge?page_id=NijiiD.NijiiD.readme)
 <br />
-### WELCOME!
+### About Me
-************
+*****************
-> I'm Cloud App Dev student in the Microsoft SoftWare and Systems Academy.
-As you can see I'm also an anime nut.
+> I'm a 11 year Army Veteran that has always had a passion for IT throughout my life.
+I like to play sports, my instruments, and video games.
-> After completing my Software Fundamentals 98-361 cerification, I wanted to learn more about C#, TSQL, ASP.NET and
+> As you can see I'm also an anime nut.
+Currently, I'm a Cloud App Dev student in the Microsoft SoftWare and Systems Academy.
+After completing
-> all other areas of application development.
-So give me a follow and share my repository so we can continue learn
+> my Software Fundamentals 98-361 cerification, I wanted to learn more about C#, TSQL, ASP.NET and all other areas of application development.
-> from each other!
+> So give me a follow and share my repository so we can continue learn from each other!

 "To know what you know and what you do not know, that is true knowledge."
 - Ralph Waldo Emerson